Chernivtsi: Independence

 Since 1991, Chernivtsi has been a part of an independent Ukraine.
 In May 1999, Romania opened a consulate general in the city.

 Until 18 July 2020, Chernivtsi was designated as a city of oblast significance and did not belong to any raion.
 As part of the administrative reform of Ukraine, which reduced the number of raions of Chernivtsi Oblast to three, the city was merged into Chernivtsi Raion.

-2022 Russian invasion of Ukraine
+Russian invasion of Ukraine

-Since the start of the invasion, the city has been a host for refugees from the fighting in eastern and central Ukraine and a resting point for refugees on their way to nearby Romania.
-Some Chernivsti residents have also left the country.
+Since the start of the Russian invasion of Ukraine, the city has been a host for refugees from the fighting in eastern and central Ukraine and a resting point for refugees on their way to nearby Romania.
+Some Chernivtsi residents have also left the country.